Not all affiliate marketing programs are created equal.

 Too many affiliate marketing programs operate with a kind of “gotcha” philosophy, where the commission rules aren’t clearly stated, such as when programs “dedupe” against other channels or void sales after the fact.
 Such processes generate distrust, which only serves to sour the relationship between publishers and the brands they are promoting.
 As a publisher, you want to be confident that the affiliate program you are a part of is invested in your success.

 Ultimately, brands can and do have the right to decide the rules of their specific program.
-While publishers cannot dictate these rules, they can, in certain cases, influence them or vote with their feet if they are clearly stated.
-The main takeaway is that, no matter what, brands need to clearly and honestly disclose their policies to the publishers in their affiliate program.
+While publishers cannot dictate these rules, they can, in certain cases, influence them.
+The main takeaway is that, no matter what, brands need to clearly and honestly disclose the policies, terms and conditions to the publishers in their affiliate program.
 This is an essential part of having an affiliate marketing partnership that is productive and avoids surprises.